Install Lua on Ubuntu: A Simple Step-by-Step Guide

 Dependencies and Libraries

 While Lua does not have extensive dependencies, it’s wise to ensure your system has basic tools necessary for compilation and package installations.
-Common tools include build-essential, which provides a set of packages for compiling software.
+Common tools include `build-essential`, which provides a set of packages for compiling software.

 Discovering the Best Lua Editor for Effortless Coding